aldafawnia/Project-Heal/README.md

 <img src="/images_for_readme/Test Case.png">

 When website was deployed, initially the images didn't appear on the webpages.
-This is because there wasn’t a dot in front of the /images, in which it should have been:
+This is because there wasn’t a double dot in front of the /images, in which it should have been:

 <img src="/images_for_readme/with dot.png">